In this episode on Managing Your Risk Profile

-Developing and managing your risk profile is key to identifying your greatest threats.
-To identify your threats, you must ask yourself three questions.
+To determine your threats, you must ask yourself three questions.

 What Do I Have to Protect?

-You ask yourself this question, so you know what your most important assets based upon your situation.
+You ask yourself this question, so you know what your most important assets based on your situation.

 People - Family, friends, etc.